comagic/flutter_pjsip/README.md

 ### Prepare the project for hacking: easy way

+Before you start hacking, you need to prepare the project and install Android NDK.
+Make shure that you have Android SDK installed and `ANDROID_HOME` environment variable is set.
+Also you have to set `ANDROID_NDK_HOME` environment variable to the path to Android NDK.

 By running the following command, melos will boostrap the project, get PJSIP source code, generate FFI bindings, and build PJSIP for all platforms:

 ```bash